timothycohen/samplekit/README.md

 ### Installation

-To run this repo you'll need to set up Redis and Postgres.
-The package.json scripts have one-off docker commands to start them.
+To run the `sites/samplekit.dev` app, you'll need to set up Redis and Postgres.
+The `package.json` scripts have one-off docker commands to start them.
 Just make sure your docker daemon is running!

 ```sh
 cd sites/samplekit.dev